Blog ArticleEnquire now

 The type we’re talking about is like an MOT for your favourite part of your motorhome; the part where you eat, sleep and socialise.
 And although they sound boring, and have to be carried out by professionals, they’re important to ensure you maintain the lovely standard of your motorhome for many years to come.

-Importance of having a habitation check
+Importance of having a Motorhome habitation service

 Remember that all important warranty you got with your motorhome?
 It’s probably stuffed in a draw and forgotten all about.
 Well as good as that warranty is, the chances are the terms and conditions with it mean you need an annual motorhome habitation service check to ensure you are still covered!

 Imagine letting your family live in a damp house, or letting friends come around to see a faulty window latch, sounds insane right?
 So why do the same in your motorhome?
-A motorhome habitation service will give you peace of mind that everything is safe ready to take on all your adventures.
+A motorhome habitation service will give you peace of mind that everything is safe and ready to take on all your adventures.

 As much as you’re gathering excitement for the longer days and open roads out in your motorhome, you never know when the day might come to sell your motorhome (or upgrade?).
 A motorhome habitation service check reveals its true condition so you can ensure you always get the best possible price.